Introduction to MySQL encryption

 Conclusion

-- In MySQL, the data is encrypted in-flight as well as at rest; therefore, the user’s delicate information is never visible.
+In MySQL, the data is encrypted in flight and at rest; therefore, the user’s delicate information is never visible.
 MySQL Encryption helps to secure info and maintain server backups also.

 Recommended Articles